Inspiring sounds of wind and resilience...

 Her research focuses on new music by Latin American composers and she has served as a guest artist and speaker on the subject at prominent venues and conferences in Europe, Asia, Latin and North America.
 In solo and orchestral settings, she has performed in South America and the United States with such ensembles as the Austin Symphony Orchestra, the Oak Ridge Symphony, the Santa Fe Symphony, the Philharmonia Orchestra at Yale, New Music New Haven, Neither Music, the National Youth Orchestra of Peru, the Academic Orchestra at Colon Theater, the National University of Cuyo Symphony, and the National Orchestra of Argentina.
 She has been invited to present and perform at the Texas Music Association Conference in San Antonio (2010), and the National Flute Association Conventions in Albuquerque (2007), Charlotte (2011), Las Vegas (2012), New Orleans (2013), Chicago (2014), Washington DC (2015), San Diego (2016), Minneapolis (2017), Orlando (2018), and Salt Lake City (2019).

-Gariazzo serves as chair of the National Flute Association Diversity and Inclusion Committee and is a board member of the Chicago Flute Club.
+Mariana serves as President of the Chicago Flute Club and chairs the National Flute Association Diversity and Inclusion Committee.
 Current performance projects consist of presenting her new CD at national and international venues and inspiring generations of flutists to optimize performance through nutrition.
 As an advocate for low flutes, she actively collaborates with composers in commissioning, recording and performing new music for C, alto and bass flutes.
-Her debut CD, Revelations, will be released by MSR Classic Records in 2020.
+Her debut CD, Revelations, will be released by MSR Classic Records in 2021.